 - 91% our attendees said ‘I feel more able to consider undertaking voluntary or paid work’.

-An amazing team
+An amazing team of volunteers

 Our team has put together an amazing group of 14 volunteers who assist us in leading our workshops across the UK.
 All of our facilitators have had a lymphoma diagnosis themselves and a professional background in training or teaching.
 Each facilitator attends our two-day training course and receives ongoing support to ensure they're confident to deliver our workshops.